 Generally known as Arlanda Airport, the Stockholm Arlanda Airport is the main international flight hub in Sweden.
 The airport is situated 28 miles (45km) north of Stockholm.
 There are direct flights to Stockholm from cities in the UK and the US, and most European capitals.

 Did you know?

--Stockholm's subway is something of an art gallery, with sculptures, mosaics and paintings in most stations.
+-Stockholm's subway is considered the world's longest art gallery, with sculptures, mosaics and paintings in most stations.